Wisent Facts

 Wisent Physical Description

-Males typically attain greater average measurements in both length and weight.
+Males of the species typically attain greater average measurements in both length and weight.
 They generally range in body length from 9.2 – 10.8 ft (2.8 – 3.3 m).
 In height it averages 5.9 – 6.9 ft (1.8 – 2.1 m) at the shoulder.
 A mean body mass ranges from 1,356 – 2,028 lb (615 – 920 kg).

-Females, though, achieve smaller dimensions.
+Females, though, achieve markedly smaller measurements.
 For them, 7.9 – 9.5 ft (2.4 – 2.9 m) represents an average length of body.
-Their own shoulder height further usually ranges from 5.5 – 6.5 ft (1.69 – 1.97 m).
+Meanwhile, their own shoulder height usually ranges from 5.5 – 6.5 ft (1.69 – 1.97 m).
 They reach a mean weight ranging from 935 – 1,396 lb (424 – 633 kg).

 - Kingdom: Animalia